-On March 29, 2023, the Company and Avadel CNS entered into the RPA with RTW Investments, L.P. that could provide the Company up to \$75,000 of royalty financing in two tranches.
+On March 29, 2023, the Company and Avadel CNS entered into the RPA with RTW that could provide the Company up to \$75,000 of royalty financing in two tranches.
 The first tranche of \$30,000 became available upon satisfaction of certain conditions which included the Company's first shipment of LUMRYZ.
-The second tranche is available to use, at the Company's election, upon achieving quarterly net revenue of \$25,000.
-The second tranche will expire on August 31, 2024, if the quarterly net revenue target is not reached and if the Company does not elect to use it by that time.
-On August 1, 2023, the Company received the first tranche of \$30,000.
+The second tranche is available to use, at the Company's election, if it achieves quarterly net revenue of \$25,000 by the quarter ending June 30, 2024.
+The second tranche expires if the Company does not elect to use it by August 31, 2024.